dmtekky/astro-bet-advisor/README.md

 ## License

 This project is licensed under the MIT License - see the `LICENSE` file for details (if one exists).

+## Natal Chart Styling

+This section documents the CSS rules applied to the natal chart for responsive scaling and visual styling, using a cosmic orange and white theme.

+### Responsive Scaling
+- Rule: `#natal-chart-astro svg { width: 100%; height: auto; display: block; }`
+  - Ensures the SVG scales responsively with the container size, adapting to different screen widths without distortion.

+### Outer Circle Coloring
+- Rules:
+  - `#natal-chart-astro-astrology-radix-signs path:nth-child(odd) { fill: #f59e0b; /* Cosmic Orange */ }`
+  - `#natal-chart-astro-astrology-radix-signs path:nth-child(even) { fill: #f8fafc; /* White */ }`
+  - Alternates fill colors for the zodiac sign segments to create a visually appealing, thematic design.

+These styles are defined in `src/index.css` and can be adjusted for further customization.